bondeluke/ProjectEuler/README.md

 # Project Euler

-This C# solution contains a collection of solutions to problmes from ProjectEuler.net
+This solution contains problems from ProjectEuler.net that I've solved or am actively working on.